 The Board recognises that the investment strategy for the NGF and its implementation within risk tolerance, will influence the achievement of its investment objectives.
-The investment strategy and risk appetite were reviewed during the previous financial year and are currently under review.
+The investment strategy and risk appetite were reviewed during the financial year.

 The Board reviews the investment considerations for NGF on an annual basis.
-During the previous year, the Board adopted an investment risk appetite with the following three characteristics: i) up to a 5 year time horizon; ii) a target real return of 2.5% to 3.5%; and iii) a 20% liquidity buffer.
+During the financial year, the Board revised its investment return objective to a real return of 2.5% on its capital pool to support the operations of SEGC and long term purpose of the NGF.